carimatics/docker-node-fontnik/README.md

 ## Build image

-You can build an docker image with the following `docker build` command.
+You can build a docker image with the following `docker build` command.

 ```
 docker build -t docker-node-fontnik .